vinefeeder/VineFeeder/README.md

 **Services**

-Currently nine services are working  - All4, BBC, ITVX, My5, PLEX, STV, U and TPTV, TVNZ.
+Currently ten services are working  - All4, BBC, ITVX, My5, PLEX, RTE, STV, U and TPTV, TVNZ.
 Note these are VineFeeder services that provide search and select.

 Vinefeeder serves its selection to a downloader - envied/unshackle/devine and their services are at: